 At the heart of your first-year experience is a year-long, interdisciplinary study of world cultures team-taught by professors from the departments of history, philosophy, music, and literature.
 In its first year, this innovative course was awarded a National Endowment of the Humanities Focus Grant, which supported faculty research.

 Today, nobody's education should end at the classroom door.
 As a Scholar, you'll join excursions to theatres, galleries, and other sites of interest in the Washington metro area.
-On campus, you'll attend a series of Scholars Roundtables, or perhaps participate in a traditional Japanese Tea Ceremony!
+On campus, you’ll attend a series of Scholars Roundtables, which may feature a Grammy-winning singer-songwriter playing music from the Great Depression, an esteemed scholar discussing the Salvadoran migration in the DMV area, or a culinary instructor cooking a dish from another part of the world!

 Pending sufficient funding, Montgomery Scholars will participate in a study travel experience as an integral part of the Montgomery Scholars Program.
 The study travel program is an extension of the first-year Montgomery Scholars curriculum and a bridge to the second-year curriculum.
 This experience currently involves a ten-day program in Asheville, NC.
 It emphasizes scholarship, independence, interdisciplinary links, cultural awareness, service learning and a dorm experience.

-The Summer Study Program in 2021 is dependent on the college’s operation status.
+The Summer Study Program in 2023 is dependent on the college’s operating status.

 Honors Colloquium: Capstone Research Project: From Idea to Expression